Skip to main content

 Nutritional Strategies for Female Hormonal Balance

-For women, particularly those navigating the transitions of perimenopause and post-menopause, dietary strategies can help modulate the effects of fluctuating levels.
+For women, particularly those navigating the transitions of perimenopause and post-menopause, dietary strategies can help modulate the effects of fluctuating estrogen and progesterone levels.
 The symptoms associated with these changes, such as hot flashes, mood shifts, and irregular cycles, are directly tied to the shifting output of the HPG axis.
 Nutrition can provide the building blocks for hormone production and compounds that help balance hormonal activity.

 • Healthy Fats for Steroidogenesis ∞ The ovaries require cholesterol and essential fatty acids to produce estrogen and progesterone.
 A diet rich in sources like avocado, olive oil, nuts, and seeds provides these necessary precursors, supporting the body’s ability to manufacture hormones even as natural production declines.